thachck/tube.vim/README.md

 ### TubeAddAlias
 ```
-arguments: at least two tokens of any length.
+arguments: at least two tokens of any length
 e.g. TubeAddAlias myalias cd into/that & rm all
 ```